fortunejs/fortune/README.md

 ```

 *This is the core module.
 Additional features such as networking (HTTP, WebSocket), database adapters, serialization formats are listed in the [plugins page](http://fortune.js.org/plugins).*

+## Motivation

+Databases implement disparate sets of features, Fortune.js provides common functionality that may not be implemented by the underlying database.
+The abstraction layer that Fortune.js provides can be extended to network protocols, as HTTP and WebSocket can be exposed using the same application code, using any serialization format.

+There is a misconception that database abstractions are for porting application code to use another database, which rarely is the case.
+However, this is particularly useful for writing applications that can run anywhere, such as on a server or a client where different databases may be a necessity.

 ## Usage